szaumoor/ZS_Consumables/README.md

   - **Kuo-Toan** Oil of **Stunning**: Save vs. Spell at +2 or become stunned for 1 round.
 Considered a poison.
   - **Dragon Bile** Extract: non-dragons take 1 poison damage, and have their movement speed and strength reduced to half for 5 rounds if save vs. Death is failed.
   - **Dragonsbane** oil: a very expensive oil which causes 1d6+2 poison damage to dragons on hit (half to others) which severely weakens dragons for 3 rounds.
 This weakness can only apply once per 3 rounds, and fades progressively round by round.
 The pain it causes also has a 50% chance of disrupting their improved invisibility or stoneskin.
-  - **Sanctified** oil: undead take +4 radiant damage per hit (effectively irresistible) each hit and they must save vs. Death at +2 or become slowed and weakened for 3 rounds (-3 Strength, -2 Armor Class)
+  - **Sanctified** oil: undead take +4 radiant damage per hit (effectively irresistible) each hit, and they must save vs. Death at +1 or become slowed and weakened for 3 rounds (-3 Strength, -2 Armor Class)
   - **Profane** oil: identical to sanctified but only affects the living.
 - **Remedy**: powerful concoctions that treat, cure, protect against, or dispel ailments.
   - **Angelic Reprieve**: powerful remedy that puts the character to sleep for 3 rounds.
 After the sleep, if it completed without interruptions, the character is healed and recovers a number of spell slots.